akkornel/mpi4py/README.md

 ## Python

 As this is a Python demonstration, you will need Python!
 MPI has been around for a long time, and so many versions of Python are supported.
-This code works with Python 2.7, and also Python 3.5 and later.
+The code in this repo works with Python 2.7, and also Python 3.5 and later.

 The Python code in this repository includes type annotations.
-To run in Python 2.7 only, you will need to install the [typing](https://pypi.org/project/typing/) package (it comes as part of the standard library in 3.5 and later).
+To run in Python 2.7, you will need to install the [typing](https://pypi.org/project/typing/) package (it comes as part of the standard library in 3.5 and later).